wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Step 2.
 Instrument Your Application

-Take a moment to identify the microservices in your application, and the components you use in each microservice.
+Identify the microservices in your application and the components you use in each microservice.
 Then choose the setup option that best fits your use case.

 ### Option 1.
 Quickstart - Use Config Files